xxai-doc/en/README.md

 zh: ja ko en
 ```

-The meaning is:

-Chinese is translated into Japanese, Korean, and English, and English is translated into all other languages.
+The meaning is: Chinese translation to Japanese, Korean, English, English translation to all other languages.
 If you only want to support Chinese and English, you can just write `zh: en` .

 The last is [gen.README.coffee](https://github.com/xxai-art/doc/blob/main/gen.README.coffee) , which extracts the content between the main title and the first subtitle of each language's `README.md` to generate an entry `README.md` .
 The code is very simple, you can look at it yourself.